AskMoses.com

-AskMoses.com is a website affiliated with the Chabad Orthodox Jewish movement.
-Via the site, users can query a database of Judaism-related topics or live chat with a rabbi.
+AskMoses.com was a website affiliated with the Chabad Orthodox Jewish movement.
+Via the site, users could query a database of Judaism-related topics or live chat with a rabbi.
+The site was a department of Chabad West Coast Headquarters, with Rabbi Chaim Nochum Cunin serving as its director.

-The site's database includes topics ranging from Israeli history to sexual mores from an Orthodox Jewish-perspective.
-Live chats are available in English, Russian, Spanish, French, and Hebrew.
+The site's database included topics ranging from Israeli history to sexual mores from an Orthodox Jewish-perspective.
+Live chats were available in English, Russian, Spanish, French, and Hebrew.
 The website claimed in 2009 that 30% of visitors were non-Jewish, and most of the Jewish visitors were secular.

 In 2001, the website featured 60 rabbis working 24 hours a day, six days a week.
 The rabbis did not work on Shabbat.
 The website's budget of $475,000 was funded by donations.
-In 2009, the site claimed to surpass one million live chats answered by its staff of approximately 45 Los Angeles-based male and female scholars and educators.
+In 2009, the site claimed to surpass one million live chats answered by its staff of approximately 45 Los Angeles-based scholars and educators.

+As of 2021 the site is no longer active or accessible.